NASA X-43: Development

 The Hyper-X Phase I was a NASA Aeronautics and Space Technology Enterprise program conducted jointly by the Langley Research Center, Hampton, Virginia, and the Dryden Flight Research Center, Edwards, California.
 Langley was the lead center and responsible for hypersonic technology development.
 Dryden was responsible for flight research.

-Phase I was a seven-year, approximately $230 million, program to flight-validate scramjet propulsion, hypersonic aerodynamics and design methods.
+Phase I was a seven-year, approximately $230,000,000 program to flight-validate scramjet propulsion, hypersonic aerodynamics and design methods.

 Subsequent phases were not continued, as the X-43 series of aircraft was replaced in 2006 by the X-51.

 Design

 The X-43A aircraft was a small unpiloted test vehicle measuring just over 3.7 m in length.
 The vehicle was a lifting body design, where the body of the aircraft provides a significant amount of lift for flight, rather than relying on wings.
 The aircraft weighed roughly 3000 lb.
 The X-43A was designed to be fully controllable in high-speed flight, even when gliding without propulsion.
 However, the aircraft was not designed to land and be recovered.
 Test vehicles crashed into the Pacific Ocean when the test was over.

-Traveling at Mach speeds produces a lot of heat due to the compression shock waves involved in supersonic aerodynamic drag.
+Traveling at Mach speeds produces significant heat due to the compression shock waves involved in supersonic aerodynamic drag.
 At high Mach speeds, heat can become so intense that metal portions of the airframe could melt.
 The X-43A compensated for this by cycling water behind the engine cowl and sidewall leading edges, cooling those surfaces.
 In tests, the water circulation was activated at about Mach 3.